 Yes, it's VICE Pretty Girl Bullshit columnist Bertie!
 Over to you, Bert.

 Bertie: Hi!
 How is everyone?
-Obviously I couldn’t stay away long when the possibility of a Pick-Up Artist bloodbath was on the cards.
-With the scent of fresh sleaze-ball in my nostrils, I made my way over to legendary London nightlife establishment Tiger Tiger, ready to catch some predators.
+Obviously I couldn’t stay away long when the possibility of a pick-up artist bloodbath was on the cards.
+With the scent of fresh sleazeball in my nostrils, I made my way over to legendary London nightlife establishment Tiger Tiger, ready to catch some predators.

 I was hanging around the smoking area trying not to laugh, when suddenly there was one in my face.
 Except, well, he was the least "in my face" anyone’s ever been.
 This PUA-in-training seemed to be magnetically repelled by my physical presence, but still, for some reason, made his best efforts to splutter through a monologue about how he got fired last week and is still coming to terms with unemployment.
 Dark.

 Next up was a guy in a candy stripe shirt with the expression of a friendly cartoon horse.
 You know a great way to spend your Saturday night?
-Seeing if you can get hypnotised into bed by a 19-year-old outside Tiger Tiger!
+Seeing if you can get hypnotized into bed by a 19-year-old outside Tiger Tiger!
 FUN!!!